klml/drfrederson/README.md

 There is no extra admininterface, edit existing pages with the edit button or create new pages with the error page.
 All information for the working admin on [admin.md](source/admin.md).

 Configuration is editable on each page after the `#meta#` and in the [config](config)-page.
-Sidebar, menues and other page-durable content is stored like a ''normal'' page on [pagedurable](_pagedurable) (the concept is well adapted in [Mediawiki Sidebar](https://www.mediawiki.org/wiki/Manual:Interface/Sidebar)).
+Sidebar, menues and other page-durable content is stored like a ''normal'' page on [navigation](source/area/navigation.md) and [sidebar](source/area/sidebar.md) (the concept is well adapted in [Mediawiki Sidebar](https://www.mediawiki.org/wiki/Manual:Interface/Sidebar)).

 ## Style and JS